 - Ask for help if you need it

 How did my parents know these things?
 They had been through college, and even taught at college level for a little while.
 It was insider tips!

 So I started out the very first day of college better prepared than some of my peers who were the first in their families to go to college.
 They had to learn all this the hard way.

-Denise agreed to share advice for first generation college students so that they can survive and thrive…and the good news, ALL college students will benefit from her advice.
+Denise agreed to share advice for first generation college students so that they can survive and thrive and have success…and the good news, ALL college students will benefit from her advice.

 Denise homeschooled her students all the way through graduation.
 Then one went on to graduate from Stanford University and one from University of Southern California (one in Engineering and the other in Medicine and now a pediatrician).
 Denise (like the 7Sisters) continued to serve her homeschool community as teacher of local group classes and academic advisor.
 Her experience led her to write her book Homeschooled & Headed for College.